|

 If desired these and other settings can be edited and saved permanently

-to the MDT's internal flash RAM so that they will be remembered
+to the MDT's internal flash memory so they will be remembered

 the next time you turn on the MDT.